risk-first/website/menagerie/Communication-Risk.md

  - I know **D**, but I can't figure out how to solve my problem in it.
  - I've chosen **D**, I now need to persuade my team that **D** is the correct solution...
  - ... and then they also need to understand **D** to do their job too.

-(But:  is understanding **D** more trouble than understanding <yourcode>?)

 ![Communication Marketing](images/communication_marketing.png)

 [Internal Models](Internal-Model) don't magically get populated with the information they need:  they fill up gradually, as shown in this diagram.
 Popular products and ideas _spread_, by word-of-mouth or other means.
-Part of the job of being a good technologist is to keep track of new **Concepts** and **Options** as widely as possible, so as to use them when needed.
+Part of the job of being a good technologist is to keep track of new **Concepts** and **Options** as widely as possible, so as to use them as [Dependencies](Dependency) when needed.

 ## Messages